-Although terms of a preliminary investigation have been defined, there are many other factors involved while conducting your preliminary investigation.
+Although terms of a preliminary investigation have been defined, many other factors are involved while conducting your preliminary investigation.

-The first officer on the scene should establish and maintain scene safety, then assess the situation and decide what action to take.
-Depending on the nature of the call for service, the action that an officer takes in the first few minutes on the scene may determine whether the incident is effectively and successfully resolved.
+The first officer on the scene should establish and maintain scene safety, assess the situation and, decide what action to take.
+Depending on the nature of the call for service, officer's action in the first few minutes on the scene may determine whether the incident is effectively and successfully resolved.
 An officer's response to incidents in which there are injuries may mean the difference between life and death for the parties involved.

-Prior to or upon arriving at an assignment, if equipped with a computer or tablet, check the notes section of the assignment.
+Before or upon arriving at an assignment, if equipped with a computer or tablet, check the notes section of the assignment.
 The dispatcher only provides the primary information and does not always read all of the notes attached to the assignment.
 Additional information can be ascertained by reviewing the notes section, such as the suspect's location, whether the suspect is armed or under the influence, etc.